frederic-perez/AmE-dictionary/data/idioms.md

 __wait-and-see__ Hesitant, skeptical, or circumspect, as of a mindset, outlook, or tactic. _With all due respect, the situation is too dire for this kind of wait-and-see approach._
 __wake up on the wrong side of (the) bed__ To be in a particularly and persistently irritable, unhappy, or grouchy mood or state, especially when it is not in line with one’s normal disposition. _I’m sorry I snapped at you earlier, I think I just woke up on the wrong side of the bed today._
 __wake up to (something)__
-__wake-up call__ :nine: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
+__wake-up call__ :nine::m: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
 __walk a fine line between (something)__
 __walk away from (someone or something)__
 __walk away__ _Knowing when to walk away is an essential life skill._
 __walk in the park__ :two::hammer: _Major depression—and especially treatment-resistant depression—is no walk in the park._
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
 __walk on eggs__ :four: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
-__walk on eggshells__ :two::hammer:
+__walk on eggshells__ :dart::three: To walk on eggshells is to exercise extreme caution.
+The extended use apparently comes from the fact that eggshells are fragile and would, upon being stepped on, break easily.
+It would take an impossibly light step to not break them.
+The phrase is used especially to refer to acting carefully around someone who may be easily upset. _They had to walk on eggshells around the unpredictable coworker._
 __walk on water__ :two: To perform godlike or superhuman feats.
 The phrase refers to the Gospel story in which Jesus walks on water.
 __walk out the door__ To leave a place. _She walked out the door without saying goodbye._
 __walk someone through something__ To lead someone through a complex problem or thought process. _Mary walked Jane through the complex solution to the calculus problem.
 Do I have to walk you through this solution?_